CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 PIM-SM has three configuration options:

-- Any-source Mulitcast (ASM) is the traditional, and most commonly deployed PIM implementation.
+- Any-source Multicast (ASM) is the traditional, and most commonly deployed PIM implementation.
 ASM relies on rendezvous points to connect multicast senders and receivers that then dynamically determine the shortest path through the network between source and receiver, to efficiently send multicast traffic.
 - Bidirectional PIM (BiDir) forwards all traffic through the multicast rendezvous point (RP) instead of tracking multicast source IPs, allowing for greater scale while resulting in inefficient forwarding of network traffic.
 - Source Specific Multicast (SSM) requires multicast receivers to know exactly from which source they want to receive multicast traffic instead of relying on multicast rendezvous points.
 SSM requires the use of IGMPv3 on the multicast clients.